Unlocking Potential: Principal Preparation

 Note: Leading by Learning dates will be confirmed and finalised once you commence UP.

 The internship is a 20-day placement in another school, working alongside an experienced mentor principal.
 You will work on the practical aspects of the principal role and test new techniques and approaches learnt through UP.

-Prior to starting your internship, you will attend an induction workshop in which you will meet your mentor.
+Prior to starting your internship, you will attend an induction workshop in which you will meet your mentor principal.

 Peer Learning Groups

 Peer Learning Groups (PLGs) provide a structured opportunity to share your Learning Improvement Inquiry progress with colleagues; raise issues, challenges and questions in a confidential setting; and be supported and challenged in ways that promote reflection and learning growth.

 PLGs comprise up to 7 participants from similar school contexts (for example, small regional schools).

 Self-directed activities in your own time are designed to support your learning and include: